Taxation in medieval India: Khums

+Sharab or Sharb

-Sharab or SharbSharab or Sharb was 1/10 of crop production levied on farmers to develop and maintain water supply facilities.
+Sharab or Sharb was 1/10 of crop production levied on farmers to develop and maintain water supply facilities.
 It was introduced by Firuz Tughlaq.

 Vijayanagara Empire

 In the Vijayanagara Empire, the government department responsible collecting the land revenue was called Athanave.
 The Vijayanagara emperors collected the taxes based on the soil fertility of lands.
 Tax on production was 1/6 of the gross product.
 It was paid either in the form of crops or money.
 Heavy taxes were levied on prostitution.

 Turkic sultans followed the Hanafi School of Islamic jurisprudence as their monetary policy.
 The costs were very low in the time of Ibrahim Lodhi.
 In the Vijayanagar Empire the cost of goods was also low.

+Zarib

-ZaribZarib was introduced by Murshid Quli Khan based on the unit bigha.
+Zarib was introduced by Murshid Quli Khan based on the unit bigha.
 It was collected as one quarter of the crop production.
 It was paid in any form.

 Chauth and Sardeshmukhi

 Shivaji collected these taxes outside of his territory.
-Chauth...' was 1/4 of the government revenue paid by Mughal officers.
-In addition to this, the sardeshmuki was another ten percent tax.
+Chauth... was 1/4 of the government revenue paid by Mughal officers.
+In addition to this, the sardeshmuki was another 10% percent tax.